vectordotdev/vector/rfcs/2021-11-03-9862-ingest-apm-stats-along-traces-in-dd-agent-source.md

 Vector event (logs or metrics depending on the implementation) including all metadata as tags/fields, so filtering could be done later in the topology on both APM stats and traces.

-In order to avoid complex and unreliable `route` transforms to properly differenciate logs from traces (as the latter will be represented as logs inside Vector), and plain metrics (received from the core Agent) from APM stats metrics (received from the `trace-agent`) we can plan to extand the behaviour that was added to the [remap transform][failed-event-routing].
+In order to avoid complex and unreliable `route` transforms to properly differentiate logs from traces (as the latter will be represented as logs inside Vector), and plain metrics (received from the core Agent) from APM stats metrics (received from the `trace-agent`) we can plan to extand the behaviour that was added to the [remap transform][failed-event-routing].
 This would translate to the following kind of config, easy to read, easy to adapt: